 - Overseeing provision for children with SEND.
-(Special Educational Needs and/or Disabilities). - Co-ordinating and evaluating provision, including interventions, for children with

-SENI - · Liaising with, supporting advising and training teachers whenever necessary. - · Interpreting legal requirements for staff, parents and governors. - Overseeing the records of all children with SEND and ensuring these are kept up to date. - · Liaising with parents/carers of children with SEND. - · Organising and delivering in-service training in order to meet the needs of staff. - Liaising with external agencies including the LA's support and educational psychology services, health and social services and voluntary bodies.

-• Overseeing the Assess, Plan, Do Review (APDR) process for all SEND pupils.
+(Special Educational Needs and/or Disabilities). - Co-ordinating and evaluating provision, including interventions, for children with SEND. - Liaising with, supporting advising and training class teacher(s) [in secondary schools this must include the pupil's English teacher] whenever necessary and in particular where children with SEND are making poor progress. - Interpreting legal requirements for staff, parents and governors. - Overseeing the records of all children with SEND and ensuring these are kept up to date. - Monitoring/tracking the impact of interventions and reporting to the Headteacher. - Monitoring/tracking the progress of children with SEND and reporting to the Headteacher. - Supporting - Liaising with parents/carers of children with SEND. - Organising and delivering in-service training in order to meet the needs of staff. - Liaising with external agencies including the LA's support and educational psychology services, health and social services and voluntary bodies. - Overseeing the Assess, Plan, Do Review (APDR) process for all SEND pupils.

-Parents/carers of a child with SEND support will have the opportunity to meet with the SENCo at least three times a year formally.
+Parents/carers of a child with SEND support will have the opportunity to meet with the SENDCo at least two times a year formally.
 The SENDCo is happy to meet with parents/carers, without prior arrangement, whenever possible.

-All Teaching and Non-Teaching Staff:
+7.4 All Teaching and Non-Teaching Staff

 - All staff are aware of the school's SEND policy and the procedures for identifying, assessing and making provision for pupils with special educational needs. - Class teachers are fully involved in providing high quality teaching, differentiated for individual pupils.
 This includes reviewing and, where necessary, improving, their understanding of strategies to identify and support vulnerable pupils.
 Class teachers are responsible for setting suitable learning challenges and facilitating effective special educational provision in response to pupils' diverse needs in order to remove potential barriers to learning.
-This process should include working with the SENCo to carry out a clear analysis of the pupil's needs, utilising the teacher's assessment and experience of the pupil as well as previous progress and attainment. - Teaching assistants will liaise with the class teacher and SENDCo on planning for learning, on the pupil's response, and on the progress being made so support staff can contribute effectively to the graduated response, (assess, plan, do, review).
+This process should include working with the SENDCo to carry out a clear analysis of the pupil's needs, utilising the teacher's assessment and experience of the pupil as well as previous progress and attainment.

+• Teaching assistants will liaise with the class teacher and SENDCo on planning for learning, on the pupil's response, and on the progress being made so support staff can contribute effectively to the graduated response, (assess, plan, do, review).

-7. Pupil Voice
+8. Pupil Voice

 The Code of Practice 2015 has a theme throughout which highlights the importance of the views of SEND pupils.
-At St David's C of E Primary School we will always endeavor to ascertain pupils views for reviews and planning.
+At St David's C of E Primary School we will always endeavor to ascertain pupil's views for reviews and planning.
 Wherever possible, these views will be recorded and embedded into planning and review documents.